samaelshs/Stage-2-Data-Structures-Delivery-Route-Optimization-Project/README.md

+Here is the Finalized User Guide, updated to include the "Populate Random Data" feature and the "View Map" feature.

+This document is ready to be included in your final submission or README.md.

 User Guide: Courier Delivery Route Optimizer
 1. Introduction Welcome to the Courier Route Optimizer!
 This application acts as a "digital dispatcher" for a delivery company.
 It helps you build a virtual map of a city, track delivery packages, and calculate the fastest routes for drivers using smart algorithms.
 It is designed to demonstrate Graph Data Structures and Pathfinding Algorithms in action.

 2. How to Start the App